Construction Updates

 Traffic and Pedestrian Impacts:

-• The Washington Street sidewalk between Newark Street and First Street will be closed during construction, from 8 a.m. to 4 p.m.) to allow for the transport of demolition debris from the site to a mason dump truck parked on Washington Street from Tuesday, April 15 through April 18.
+• The sidewalk on Washington Street between Newark Street and First Street will temporarily be closed during construction hours of 8 a.m. to 4 p.m.
+Monday, May 19 through Wednesday, May 21 to allow for the delivery of materials to a truck parked on Washington Street.

 • The Washington Street entrance to Hoboken City Hall will be closed for the duration of the Portico Restoration project.